 Government in November 2003 issued detailed Guidelines for identification of destitute families and formulation of the Asraya Project by the LSGIs.
 The guidelines for identification of destitute families were modified in June 2004.
 The modified guidelines prescribed that the NHGs and ADS should conduct field studies within their area and prepare a list of beneficiary families satisfying the indicators prescribed.
-In PRIs, families which satisfy seven out of nine indicators and one out of eight additional indicators and in ULBs, families which satisfy six out of nine indicators and one out of ten additional indicators are to be considered as beneficiaries.
-This list requires the approval of the Grama Sabha/Ward Committee of the concerned LSGI.
-The LSGIs then formulate detailed projects for providing the Package of Care Services such as food, shelter, medical and educational facilities etc. to the beneficiaries utilizing plan grants and submit it to Government for approval with copy to Kudumbasree for providing Challenge Fund.
-Government sanctions the projects and Kudumbasree releases its share to LSGIs for implementation of the projects.

-Kudumbasree Mission retained Rs.39.77 crore out of Rs.100 crore received for allotment to LSGIS.
+In PRIs, families which satisfy seven out of of Rs.100 crore received for allotment to

+Kudumbasree

+Mission retained Rs.39.77 crore out

-\ DPs & BPs are excluded.
+^{} DPs & BPs are excluded.